Cave / Karst Systems

 NPS Photo by Michael Quinn

-Cave resources include unique cave formations or "speleothems," mummified remains of extinct Ice Age fauna, archeological remains (including split-twig figurines), and unique biological systems.
+Cave resources include unique cave formations or "speleothems," mummified remains of extinct Ice Age fauna, archaeological remains (including split-twig figurines), and unique biological systems.
 Many caves also play a major role in regional hydrology, as evidenced by incredible waterfalls and substantial streams emerging from places like Vaseys Paradise, Cheyava Falls, and Roaring, Thunder, and Tapeats springs.

 Cave MonitoringThis engraving was scratched in a Grand Canyon cave.
 Unfortunately, due to the unique preservative quality of caves, this mark is irreversible.